 The diverse menu at this sophisticated local chain offers an authentic and flavorful take on the cuisine of India.

-The well-executed traditional dishes at this low-key gem include creamy guacamole, octopus ceviche, tacos, enchiladas and burritos.
+The well-executed traditional dishes at this low-key gem of a restaurant include creamy guacamole, octopus ceviche, tacos, enchiladas and burritos.

 1620 Baltimore Pike, Chadds Ford, (484) 770-8345, BYOB $$